foreverphoenix/the-phoenix-flavour/content/wtp/appendix/troubleshooting.md

 ## Flickering puddles

 This is a persistent issue with cubemaps.
-We have a fix for it, [Fixed flickering puddles](https://www.nexusmods.com/fallout4/mods/46787), ~~but the bug still occurs and I'm honestly clueless.~~ I fixed the fix in WTP 1.6 and it should be fine now.
+We have a fix for it, [Fixed flickering puddles](https://www.nexusmods.com/fallout4/mods/46787), ~~but the bug still occurs and I'm honestly clueless.~~ I fixed the fix in WTP 1.6 and it should be fine now although the flickering does still seem to happen during rain storms for whatever reason.

 ## Nights are too dark

 You can change (night) brightness in the ENB settings.
-Please refer to the sticky comment on the [True Nights](https://www.nexusmods.com/fallout4/mods/9253?tab=posts) mod page for instructions (note that in WTP, the ENB GUI is open with F11).
+Please refer to the sticky comment on the [True Nights](https://www.nexusmods.com/fallout4/mods/9253?tab=posts) mod page for instructions (note that in WTP the ENB GUI is opened with F11).